 - On Season 3, Archie finds himself in to juvenile detention after he’s convicted of murder.
 The rest of the “Riverdale” crew plays a Dungeons & Dragons–style game called Gryphons and Gargoyles, and a sinister cult called the Farm infiltrates the town.

-In Season 3, Archie is sentenced to juvenile detention after allegedly murdering a man.
-Meanwhile, the rest of the Riverdale crew plays a game called Gryphons and Gargoyles, and a sinister cult—The Farm—infiltrates the town.
-Season 4 deals with the town’s residents receiving mysterious videotapes from a voyeur, Jughead’s time at a new school, and the teens’ senior year of high school.
+- Season 4 deals with the town’s residents receiving mysterious videotapes from a voyeur, Jughead’s time at a new school, and the gang’s senior year of high school.

-Season 5 opens with Archie and his friends’ final days as Riverdale High students.
-After they graduate, the show jumps ahead seven years, revealing that the gang has split up and moved away.
-Archie returns from a stint in the army to find Riverdale collapsing—so he gets everyone back together to save it.
+- Season 5 opens with Archie and his friends’ final days as Riverdale High students.
+After they graduate, the show jumps ahead seven years, revealing that the gang has split up and all moved away.
+Archie returns from a stint in the army to find Riverdale in a state of collapse, so he gets everyone back together to save it.

 - Lili Reinhart as Betty Cooper

 - Charles Melton as Reggie Mantle

 - Vanessa Morgan as Toni Topaz